Drowning Prevention – Why You Need Swimming Lessons

 Front Float

-The front float (also called the prone float or dead man’s float) teaches you body position for swimming strokes.
+The front float (also called the prone float or dead man’s float) teaches body position for forward swimming strokes.
 Take a breath, put your face in the water, and extend your arms forward.
 Let your legs float behind you.
-Your body should form a straight, streamlined shape at or near the surface of the water.
-When you need to breathe, lift your head or roll onto your back.
-Practice transitioning between front float and back float smoothly.
+Maintaining a horizontal streamline position reduces drag and makes moving through water easier — your body should form a straight line at or near the surface.

 Step 3: Kicking and Propulsion